AliiMahmoud/Node-API-jwt-authentication/_docs/api-documentation.md

 ## Used Status Codes

-It returns the following status codes in its API:
+It returns the following status codes:

 | Status Code | Description |
 | :--- | :--- |